-BETTER: The school board decided to consider nominations next week.
+Better: The school board decided to consider nominations next week.

-WEAK: And illumination was called for by the supreme being.
+Weak: And illumination was called for by the supreme being.

-BETTER: And God said, Let there be light . . . at "baco doing"
+Better: And God said, Let there be light . . .

 The more you speak, the more freely you speak.
 The more you write, the more fluent your writing will become.
 Studying models and drills designed to develop your skills will help.
 And the keener your studies and more ardent your practice, the sooner will that antique, constricting dread of words lose its hold on you; and the sooner will that problem of getting off a memo to your secretary, that school application, that letter you owe your aunt in Toronto, be dissipated.